kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 You are going on a road trip, and would like to create a suitable music playlist.
 The trip will require `N` songs, though you only have `M` songs downloaded, where `M < N`.
 A valid playlist should select each song at least once, and guarantee a buffer of `B` songs between repeats.

 Given `N`, `M`, and `B`, determine the number of valid playlists.

+319 (Hard)

+This problem was asked by Airbnb.

+An 8-puzzle is a game played on a 3 x 3 board of tiles, with the ninth tile missing.
+The remaining tiles are labeled 1 through 8 but shuffled randomly.
+Tiles may slide horizontally or vertically into an empty space, but may not be removed from the board.

+Design a class to represent the board, and find a series of steps to bring the board to the state [[1, 2, 3], [4, 5, 6], [7, 8, None]].